-We've designed this guide to introduce you to automation flows, deep dive into Flow Actions, and help you understand an automation flow's overall and message-specific performance.
+We've designed this guide to introduce you to automation flows and do a deep dive into Flow Actions.
 We recommend looking through this guide to optimize Flow Builder for your brand.

 Overview